relativisticturtle/intcode-adventure-2021/index.md

 ## Background
 On these pages I shall tell the story of how I solve the [Advent of Code 2021](https://adventofcode.com/2021)-problems with algorithms implemented in IntCode.

-The larger part of the telling will be on the tool I wrote for the purpose, an IntCode-compiler, if you will.
+The larger part of the telling will be on the tool I wrote for the purpose: an IntCode-compiler, if you will.
 I'll try to describe its design, beginning at a basic level, and advancing to the fully functional tool.
 I do this in the hope that it may demystify how compilers transform human-readable code to machine-instructions.

 I have never coded anything resembling a compiler before.
 However, from curiosity and general interest in computer science I had a (*very*) vague idea of what one was supposed to do.
 I challenged myself to write this tool myself because, you know... er... fun?
 And just in time for this year's round of AoC the pieces came together and I tried it on the day 1 puzzles.
 Moment of truth.
 One star.
 Two stars.
 It worked!
 It actually worked!